Melvin3/quick-scrape/README.md

 I've attached an example of scraping youtube's trending section that gets the title, url and view count.
 This can be seen in the test.csv file.
 Below is also a screen shot of the output in a spreadsheet program(libre calc) but it should look the same in excel, though I haven't tried it.

+urls are read from a file named url.txt(Ill allow for custom named file at a later date) with each url on a new line.

 Example output for the example input:

 ![Example output](http://i.imgur.com/0cKAwYg.png)